 It took us over a year to find Robert Andrews, but it only took a few sessions for him to give us back our girl.
 When I spoke to him on the phone before our first session, he told me it would be 3–4 sessions and I would see my old daughter back.
 It sounded too good to be true.
 Remarkably, it took two sessions, and she was back on the court, playing with full confidence; all the fear of the injury that had held her back was gone.

 Robert took the time to not only meet with us around our busy schedule, he followed up with calls and texts to both me and my daughter, which meant the world to us both.

 I am honored to recommend him and have already sent another family in crisis after their daughter suffered a tragic injury on the court.

-My only regret is I didn’t send my daughter to him immediately after the injury; instead of a year later.” ~ Mother of High School Volleyball Player
+My only regret is that I didn’t send my daughter to him immediately after the injury, instead of a year later.” ~ Mother of High School Volleyball Player

 Traumatic Gymnastics Injury

 “Our son suffered a very serious gymnastics-related injury.
 He had so much fear and anxiety about the injury that he developed serious physical symptoms in training and competition.
 Before he met with your team, he was sick at least once a week and missed lots of school and practice.
 Since he worked with you, the change has been remarkable.
 He has not been ill or missed any school or practice.
 His coach said he is doing well and does not seem apprehensive in the least about training or competing on the apparatus he was injured on.
 We are grateful for the work you did with our son.” ~ Parents of a Gymnast